North Sails RESOURCES

 As soon as you become overpowered you need to apply your vang so that the mast will bend and the sail will flatten.
 Also, now you can ease your mainsheet so that you can keep the boat from over-healing in the puffs.
 The more wind the more vang you will need to apply going upwind.

-With the new Z design mainsails you can apply much more Cunningham in order to flatten the sail.
-By applying the Cunningham you will move the draft of the sail forward and the sail will become much flatter along the mast.
+With the North designed mainsails you can apply much more Cunningham in order to flatten the sail.
+By applying the Cunningham you will move the draft of the sail forward and the sail will become much flatter overall.
 This too will bend the mast when pulled on hard – helping you to point.
-When it becomes very windy you must crank this on hard.
+When it becomes very windy you must pull the vang on very hard.

-As As the wind builds you can drop your mainsheet traveler as much as 6” with the new Z design mainsails.
+As the wind builds you can drop your mainsheet traveler as much as 6”.
 Mark your traveler track so that you know the distance.
 Once you have dropped the traveler, pulled on your vang and Cunningham then you need to work your mainsheet in the puffs, easing when the boat wants to heal too much.

 With the breeze up now it is time to sit on the high side going downwind.
-This is also called reverse heeling the boat.
 You do this to eliminate helm on the rudder.
 When sailing downwind in these conditions you want the weather board to be down ¼ of the way.
 The leeward board is all the way up.

 Upon rounding your weather mark or offset you will want to adjust the board first and then ease your outhaul so that the shelf in the foot is gone.
 When sailing straight downwind be sure to ease your mainsail so that it is all the way out.
 Your boom will actually rub against the sidestay.

 Most important, always look behind you for the next available wind.
 Staying in the wind makes all the difference.
-With the new Z design mainsails you will go fast downwind for sure.
 However, being in the breeze will help even more.
 Be aware of the new wind coming down the lake.

 CONTROL & DE-POWER (15-25 mph)

-The Z Max, Z-1 and ZAP mainsails are truly the best all around sails because they can be flattened in these conditions.
+The Z Max, Magnum and Rocket mainsails are truly the best all-around sails because they can be flattened in these conditions.
 You can bend your mast and flatten your sail for great upwind speed and control.
-With the custom material we have chosen for the body of this sail you really can have 2 sails in one.
+With the custom material we have chosen for the body of this sail, you really can have 2 sails in one.
 You can flatten this sail to be just like a heavy air sail.
 Follow along and see what you can do to reach better performance and have more control in this type of wind condition.
-One of the very best things that you can do of course is go out and practice in this wind range so that you feel comfortable in the boat.
+One of the very best things that you can do, of course, is to go out and practice in this wind range so that you feel comfortable in the boat.
 Your boat handling will improve for all conditions as well.

 Raising the board in this breeze can be advantageous.
 Especially if you are sailing alone.
 Please try moving the head of the board 2” above the board box.
 Or on the new boats watch the line move 2 inches forward as you pull up.
 We feel that you will experience less helm and more maneuverability.
 This is a good thing to try and to practice.